 1. Green Olive at Red Hill

 We love when visitors bring their dogs along to the farm!
 With such a large property to explore, it would be shame if our visitors had to leave their dogs at home.
-Enjoy farm grown tapas and a glass of Estate wine on our deck and then venture around the farm with your pup on a lead: walk through the vineyard and olive grove (great for Insta pics!), say hello to our resident kelpies, Indi and Rasa, and explore the sights and smells of our Kitchen Garden.
+Enjoy farm grown food and a glass of Estate wine on our deck and then venture around the farm with your pup on a lead: walk through the vineyard and olive grove (great for Insta pics!), say hello to our resident kelpies, Indi and Rasa, and explore the sights and smells of our Kitchen Garden.
 In addition to our two kelpies, we also have two farm Maremmas, Baci and Pisa, but you can only introduce your pups to Indi and Rasa as the Maremmas are busy protecting their flock.
 Snap a picture of your furry friend at the farm and tag #greenolivepups!

 2. Rochford Wines